-Tucked in the southern part of Nairobi (Kenya’s capital), Nairobi National Park is the only park found in the city.
+Tucked in the southern part of Nairobi (Kenya’s capital), Nairobi National Park specifically the only park found in the city.
 Established in 1946, this protected area was the first in Kenya and East Africa.
-The south of present day Nairobi and the Athi plains were gifted with variety of Wildlife in the late 19th century.
+The south of present-day Nairobi and the Athi plains.
+Gifted with a variety of Wildlife in the late 19th century.

-The Nomadic Masai lived and herded their cattle within the Park’s areas whilst the Kikuyu people farmed the forested highlands above Nairobi city.
+The Nomadic Masai lived and herded their cattle within the Park’s areas.
+Whilst the Kikuyu people farmed the forested highlands above Nairobi city.
 These people were usually very alert with guns to protect themselves from the dangerous wild animals.
-People were evacuated from their lands due to increase in the number of farms and livestock, later the Park was created.
+People evacuated from their lands.
+Due to an increase in the number of farms and livestock, later the Park created.

-Nairobi is characterized by a dry climate and its altitude ranges between 1533 and 1760m.
-Usually the Nairobi is very dry and hot between January and March, April – June is a bit hot and wet and then from July to October it is just warm and wet.
+Nairobi characterized by a dry climate and its altitude ranges between 1533 and 1760m.
+Usually, Nairobi is very dry and hot between January and March, April – June is a bit hot and wet and then from July to October, it is just warm and wet.

-The Park’s southern boundary is formed by River Mbagathi and it is open to the Anthi Kapiti Plains and the Kitengela Conservation Area.
+However the Park’s southern boundary formed by River Mbagathi and it is open to the Anthi Kapiti Plains and the Kitengela Conservation Area.

-To add on, Nairobi National Park defines itself with a unique vegetation that is predominated by open grass plain, Acacia bushes and highland dry forests.
+To add on, Nairobi National Park defines itself with unique vegetation predominated by open grass plain, Acacia bushes, and highland dry forests.
 In the south of the Park, there is a riverine forest along the permanent river.

 Over 500 species of birds breathe life in Nairobi National Park.
 Birders usually see some of the eight species of Kenya Mountains endemic birds, 25 species of the 67 African highlands biome and 27 species of the 94 Somali-Masai biome.

 There is no better way you can take in Nairobi National Park’s rich Wildlife than game driving.
-This Park is gifted with variety of wild animals and most of them are common during the game drives.
-This activity takes about 2-3 hours and animals that can be seen include baboon, eastern black rhino, gazelle, Cheetah, Grant’s Zebra, Masai giraffe, ostrich, Cape buffalo, African leopard, Impala and lions.
+This Park is gifted with a variety of wild animals and most of them are common during the game drives.
+This activity takes about 2-3 hours and animals that can be seen include baboon, eastern black rhino, gazelle, cheetah, Grant’s Zebra, Masai giraffe, ostrich, Cape buffalo, African leopard, Impala, and lions.